waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # III.
 Current Strategy: Victory Road 2F Puzzle
 - **Objective:** Solve the Victory Road 2F eastern boulder puzzle to reach the ladder to 3F.
-- **Current Plan (Manual):** The `boulder_puzzle_solver` tool has proven unreliable for this puzzle.
-The new strategy is to solve it manually.
-The immediate goal is to position the player to push the boulder at (6, 5) down towards the switch at (10, 17).
+- **Current Plan (Manual):** The `boulder_puzzle_solver` is unreliable.
+New manual plan: Push the boulder at (6, 5) UP first, since getting above it to push it down is impossible.
+The immediate goal is to move to (6, 6) to start the push.
 - **Puzzle Elements:**
     - Western Boulder: (5, 15) -> Switch: (2, 17) -> Barrier: (8, 9), (8, 10) (SOLVED)
     - Eastern Boulder: (6, 5) -> Switch: (10, 17) -> Barrier: (24, 15)